FrankHJCuypers/gaai/README.md

 + At the top right is the SN.
 + At the bottom left is the MAC.
 + At the bottom right is the Service Data used to find the BLE device based on its advertisement packet.
-+ At the bottom center is the PIN to use when pairing with this device.

 Press *Save* to save this device in *Gaai's* database.
 This will bring you back to the previous screen, now showing one device.